 I have a Bachelors Degree in Psychology and a Masters of Science in Social Work.
 I have worked with many types of children in a number of different settings.
 I am also certified in Adult/Pediatric CPR and First Aid.
 I am very committed to do all I can to keep children safe in and around the water.

-Summer Lesson Location
+Spring & Summer Lesson Location